translate/translate/docs/commands/pofilter_tests.rst

 untranslated
 ------------

-checks whether a string has been translated at all
+Checks whether a string has been translated at all

 This check is really only useful if you want to extract untranslated strings so that they can be translated independently of the main work.